-Our expert services
+Our Accountancy expert Services

 Table of Contents

-What is Payroll?
+What Is Payroll?

 - How much tax and NIC you need to deduct from an employee’s gross pay

-- How much tax to pay HMRC
+- How much tax you must pay HMRC

-- Report their pay and deductions to HMRC in a Full Payment Submission (FPS).
+- Report their pay and deductions to HMRC in a Full Payment Submission (FPS)